ChrstphrHll/npc_gen/students/Eliana Saevel.md

   int: 13
   str: 11
   wis: 4
-track: Assault
-trait: I like a job well done, especially if I can convince someone else to do it.
-trait1: Iconoclastic
-trait2: Tasteless
 year: 1
+guild: Elkenval
+partyID: 77
 ---
 # Eliana Saevel
 ---
 ### Description
 - 1st year Human Artificer in Elkenval
-- straight strawberry blond hair that's loose around the shoulders, Hazel eyes, and Pale skin
+- straight strawberry blond hair that's loose around the shoulders, Green eyes, and Pale skin
 - Is Iconoclastic and Tasteless, and has Caring as their ideal

 ### Organizations